 As I enter your presence now, I pause to be still; to breathe slowly; to re-centre my scattered senses upon the presence of God.

 Depending on the focus for the collective worship, we may explore bible stories, sing worship songs, explore 'big questions', learn about our personal development or celebrate the achievements of others.
-We finish every collective worship by saying The Lord's Prayer.
+We finish every collective worship by saying our closing words:

 Collective Worship policy